 Key features to look for in IFRS 16 software solutions

 IFRS 16 calls for significant changes to disclosures than were previously required.
 Some of the changes include additions to right-of-use (ROU) assets, total cash outflow of leases, and interest expense on lease liabilities.
-A solid IFRS 16 software solution should be configured to provide the reports you need to meet those requirements with ease.
+A solid IFRS 16 compliance solution should be configured to provide the reports you need to meet those requirements with ease.

 KPMG offers an in-depth guide on IFRS 16 disclosures.
 Read it here.